-We all recognize the difficult choices that need to be made with respect to the budget as we seek to address the ongoing economic crisis caused by the COVID-19 pandemic.
+We all recognize the difficult choices that need to be made with respect to the budget.
 If we are to continue grappling with emerging threats, as well as improve the health of Americans and the quality of their lives, we must continue to invest in biomedical research that has the potential to save money, improve lives and offer an economic return for our Nation.
-As your Committee makes funding decisions for FY 2022, we urge you to consider the tremendous benefits of sustained investment in the NIH and ask you to remember our Nation's role as a world leader in biomedical research and the impact this research has on the American people.
+As your Committee makes funding decisions for FY 2024, we urge you to consider the tremendous benefits of sustained investment in the NIH and ask you to remember our Nation's role as a world leader in biomedical research and the impact this research has on the American people.
 We also ask that you include the full allocation of funding for the NIH provided by the 21st Century Cures Act.
 Investing in research today will continue to yield cures and therapies for patients tomorrow.